cea-hpc/modules/doc/source/module.rst

  If one modulefile load or unload evaluation raises an error, reload sequence
  aborts: environment changes coming from already evaluated modulefiles are withdrawn and remaining modulefile evaluations are skipped.
+Conversely, if :subcmd:`reload` is removed from :mconfig:`abort_on_error` configuration option list or if :option:`--force` option is set, reload sequence continues: already achieved module evaluations are kept and reload sequence is resumed with the remaining modulefiles.

  .. only:: html

     .. versionadded:: 4.0

+    .. versionchanged:: 5.4
+       Support for :mconfig:`abort_on_error` configuration option added

+    .. versionchanged:: 5.4
+       Option :option:`--force`/:option:`-f` added

 .. subcmd:: remove-path [options] variable value...